A Free and Libre Operating System

-The Netrunner Team is focused on making the desktop as snappy and responsive as possible.
+Netrunner is focused on making the desktop as snappy and responsive as possible by

-Sponsoring parts of the Plasma development, we also concentrate on new technologies
+sponsoring developers of the Plasma development.
+We also concentrate on new technologies

-and include them in Netrunner as soon as they are ready for useage, for example:
+and include them in Netrunner early on, for example:

 – Kicker Startmenu (Drag’n’Drop-Sidebar, Windows/Meta-Key-Popup, Search enabled)